OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 ## iOS Platform Overview

 iOS is the operating system that powers all of Apple's iDevices, including the iPhone, iPad, and iPod Touch.
 It is a derivate of Mac OS (formerly OS X), and as such runs a modified version of the XNU kernel.
 Compared to their Desktop relatives however, iOS apps run in a more restricted environment: They are isolated from each other on the file system level, and are significantly limited in terms of system API access.

-Apple also keeps tight control over which apps are allowed to run on iOS devices.
+iOS is more "closed" than Android: Apple also keeps tight control over which apps are allowed to run on iOS devices, and side-loading of apps is only possible with jailbreak or complicated workarounds.

-In many ways, iOS is more "closed" than Android.
-Sideloading is only possible with jailbreak or complicated workarounds.
-There is hardly any IPC functionality to speak of.
+Apps are sandboxed just like in Android, but in contrast to Android's Binder IPC, iOS offers very little IPC functionality.
+This means more limited options for developers, but also less potential attack surface.

+The uniform hardware and tight integration between hardware and software creates another security advantage: For example, developers can rely on a hardware-backed keychain and file system encryption being available.
+Also, iOS updates are rolled out to a large percentage of users quickly, meaning less need to support older, less secure versions of iOS.

+All of this doesn't mean however that iOS app developers need not worry about security.
+Topics like Data protection and Keychain, TouchID authentication, and network security still leave plenty of margin for errors.
+In the following chapters, we document the iOS security architecture, followed by security testing and reverse engineering howtos.
+We'll then map the seven categories of the MASVS to iOS and outline test cases for each requirement.

 ### The iOS Security Architecture

-The core features of the iOS security architecture:
+The iOS security architecture consists of five core features.

 - Secure Boot
 - Sandbox
 - Code Signing
 - Encryption and Data Protection
 - General Exploit Mitigations

-A very good and detailed analysis of iOS security architecture has been done by Johnatan Levin in MacOS and iOS Internals Vol. 3 - http://www.newosxbook.com/2ndUpdate.html <sup>[4]</sup>

 #### Hardware Security